History

 1997

-The Rev. Timothy Scott Holder began his ministry as the sixteenth rector of Grace
+The Rev. Timothy Scott Holder began his ministry as the seventeenth rector of Grace

 1998